 And we don’t see how using added vitamins and minerals is any different to taking supplements.
 Especially as a lot of supplements are advertised as best eaten with food.

-We’ll cover supplements more fully in a later blog, but there’s very little evidence of them being beneficial for most people, and in some cases they can actually be dangerous.
+We’ll cover supplements in a future post, but there’s very little evidence of them being beneficial for most people.
+And in some cases they can actually be dangerous.

-More importantly though, the fact that a snack product needs to have a whole host of vitamins and minerals added to it should be a warning sign that the rest of the ingredients probably aren’t that great…
+More importantly though, if a product needs to have a whole host of vitamins and minerals added, it should be a warning sign that the rest of the ingredients probably aren’t that great…